khalidmammadov/polarspark/README.md

 |_|   \___/|_|\__,_|_|    |____/| .__/ \__,_|_|  |_|\_\
                                 |_|
 ```
-# Apache PySpark on Polars.
+⚡ Apache Spark on Polars

-**Polar Spark** is PySpark on [Polars](https://github.com/pola-rs/polars) for single machine workloads.

-It uses PySpark API so it can be used as a drop in replacement for small workloads
+Polar Spark brings the PySpark API to Polars, optimized for single-machine workloads.

-where Spark is not needed.
-One main example is automated unit tests that runs
+It is designed as a drop-in replacement for PySpark in scenarios where a full Spark cluster is not needed.
+A common use case is running fast, lightweight unit tests in CI/CD pipelines 🧪.
-on CI/CD pipelines.

-It runs on Polars' Lazy API which is backed by powerful Rust engine
-whereas classic PySpark depends on JVM/Java based engine
-which is slow for these types of workloads.

-It benefits all the performance improvements and optimizations **Polars** provides
-to run on a multithreaded environment with modern CPUs.

-So, the aim is to make **Polar Spark** drop in replacement for PySpark
-where PySpark is used on single machine or where data can fit into
-resources of a single machine.
+Instead of relying on the JVM-based Spark engine, Polar Spark runs on Polars’ Lazy API, powered by a high-performance Rust execution engine 🦀.
+This avoids the overhead of the JVM, which can be slow and heavy for small or local workloads.

+By leveraging Polars, Polar Spark automatically benefits from:
+	•	🚀 Advanced query optimization
+	•	🧵 Efficient multithreading
+	•	🖥️ Excellent performance on modern CPUs

+🎯 Goal: Make Polar Spark a seamless PySpark replacement whenever workloads fit on a single machine or within local resource limits.

 ## Installation
 ```shell
 pip install polarspark
 ```

-## Usage examples:
+## Examples:
-### Create spark session
+### Spark session
 ```python
 try:
     from polarspark.sql.session import SparkSession